-Ibutilide is indicated for the conversion of acute atrial flutter and atrial fibrillation to normal sinus rhythm (NSR).
+Ibutilide indications include for the conversion of acute atrial flutter and atrial fibrillation to normal sinus rhythm (NSR).

-Ibutilide may be used as a pretreatment for electrocardioversion.
+Ibutilide has utility as a pretreatment for electro cardioversion.
 Pretreatment with ibutilide, sotalol, or dofetilide may help conversion to NSR in cases of refractory atrial fibrillation.
 Ibutilide may also be given post cardioversion to prevent recurrent atrial fibrillation.

-The cardiac action potential is divided into the following five stages:
+The cardiac action potential divides into the following five stages:

 Phase 0: Rapid Depolarization

-During phase 0, fast sodium channels open when the cell reaches the threshold.
-This results in a rapid depolarization of the myocyte continuing until inactivation gates close, thus abolishing sodium conductance.
-The closure of inactivation gates is mediated by a time-dependent mechanism.
-Reopening of inactivation gates occurs during cell repolarization, specifically upon re-approaching threshold.
+During phase 0, fast sodium channels open when the cell reaches the threshold, which results in a rapid depolarization of the myocyte continuing until inactivation gates close, thus abolishing sodium conductance.
+A time-dependent mechanism mediates the closure of inactivation gates.
+Reopening of inactivation gates occurs during cell repolarization, specifically upon re-approaching the threshold.

 Phase 1: Early repolarization

 Potassium channels open, causing an efflux of potassium called the transient outward current (ito).
 The end of phase 1 is characterized by a balance between calcium influx and potassium efflux, thus leading to the plateau phase.

 The plateau phase consists of a balance between calcium influx and potassium efflux.
 The calcium channels are L-type dihydropyridine-receptor channels that inactivate slowly.
 Drugs that alter the conductance of calcium modulate this phase and belong to Class 4 of the Vaughn-Williams classification system.